The Australian Government’s Reef Trust

 Collaboration between BMRG and our local partners will see this project involving:

-- Traditional Owners revegetating, fending, removing weeds and feral animals
+* Traditional Owners revegetating, fencing, removing weeds and feral animals

-- improved landholder management of cattle (through fending and off-stream watering points, adoption of weed and pest management plans).
+* Improved landholder management of cattle (through fencing and off-stream watering points, adoption of weed and pest management plans).